corca-ai/local-cache/README.md

 ### v2

 - Caches that have not been accessed over 7 days are cleaned up automatically at post action stage by clean-key.
 - If there is only one cache corresponding to the clean-key, do not clean it.
+(However, if it's been 30 days, clean up all.)

 See the [v1 README.md](https://github.com/corca-ai/local-cache/blob/v1/README.md) for older updates.